LCA-EET/Lichdom/README.md

 - [Skitia's NPCs for BG2 (Emily, Helga, Kale, Recorder, and Vienxay)](https://github.com/Skitia/SkitiaNPCs/)

-- Mods that BG1 NPCs to BG2EE.
+- Mods that port BG1 NPCs to BG2EE.

 Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).